-More than 90% of travellers suffer from the effects of jet lag after moving to a different time zone.
-But how do fatigue, exhaustion and sleep disturbances arise from the time difference?
-Find out here what simple tips you can use to prevent jet lag, reduce the negative effects at your destination and quickly overcome your jet lag.
+More than 90% of travelers suffer from the consequences of jet lag after moving to another time zone.
+But how do tiredness, exhaustion and sleep disorders arise due to the time difference?
+You can find out here how you can prevent jetlag, reduce the negative effects at your destination and quickly overcome your jetlag.

 - How does jet lag occur?

 Travel through time

 Slowly, traveling is becoming safer again, and especially in the summertime, many people take planes to far away vacation spots.
 However, the fact that long-haul flights cross different time zones and that we have to get used to a new day-night rhythm at the point of arrival can put quite a strain on our bodies.
 More than 90% of long-haul travelers suffer from tiredness, exhaustion or digestive problems in the first few days or even weeks at their destination.
 But where does the so-called jet lag come from?